yeroc-sebrof/azure-devops-mcp/docs/HowTo.md

 > Instead of repeatedly adding this contextual detail to your chat questions, you can create a file in your repository that automatically adds this information for you.
 The additional information is not displayed in the chat but is available to Copilot to allow it to generate higher-quality responses.

-### Example Modification
+#### Example Modification

-Here is an example modifications we use for getting and updating work items.
+Here is an example modifications you can add to your existing `.github/copilot-instructions.md` file.

 ```markdown
 ## Using MCP Server for Azure DevOps